 Our Fascia experts, Debra and Sandra are leading the pack, and Michelle is beginning to follow in their footsteps and expand her knowledge of fascia.

 Understanding and including a focus on fascial health is the new frontier for pros, physical therapists, and simply savvy healthy people.
 We happily have Debra Hunt and Sandra Swami, both of whom have been wrangling with fascia in fitness for the past decade to get you started.

 This introductory 2-hour lecture-based workshop with Q&A, followed by a practical application class, will teach you some basic facts about and how it relates to overall health, wellness and includes MOVEMENT class after the lecture.
 You will learn terminology foundations and principle concepts along with gaining a more dynamic visual understanding of fascia.
 You’ll walk away with practical information and skills to begin using immediately.
 It will also prep those planning to take the more intensive Merrithew Fascial Movement course.
 Cost is $95.
 Limited space available, sign up now.

 This in-depth course is intended for those already working in the fields of fitness, therapeutic movement or rehabilitation.
 The lecture component reviews fascial anatomy and physiology and explores the latest research.
 The practical application component of the course introduces the proprietary Merrithew Fascial Movement Variables.
 These movement variables are applicable to all forms of exercise, including Pilates, yoga, dance, barre, sports performance and rehabilitation.
-Sign up here.
+Our next course is October 6-8, 2017 Sign up here.

 Participants will learn: